Tiernan Watson

 Welcome!
 I'm Tiernan, an alumni of University College London (UCL) Computer Science and avid game developer.
 I absolutely love making games and working in 3D space, but I have done more than that too!

-The languages I am most proficient in are C++ and C#, but I can also use Python, HLSL/GLSL and anything else I can learn pretty quickly!
+The languages I am most proficient in are C++ and C#, but I can also use Python, GLSL and anything else I can learn pretty quickly!

 You can find me on Twitter too.